calebmsword/default-template/README.md

 Any information you deem crucial should go here.
 I like to mention that my project includes TypeScript types.

-## section

-I start all sections with this style of header.

 ## TypeScript + JSDoc

 This repo uses TypeScript, but all of the files are JavaScript and there is no build step.
 But TypeScript will check JavaScript files based on provided JSDoc annotations.
 VSCode will automatically provide syntax highlighting and documentation like it would for ordinary TypeScript files.